i05nagai/memorandum/language/english_speaking.md

     * We could eat later if you would rather do that
     * I would rather die than retreat
     * We forcus on the person rather than the situation
+* outrun
+    * she can outrun everyone on the team
+    * to run feather than sb, or to incease faster or do better than sth
+        * In the future, demand for tungsten will outrun supply.
 * run
     * run into
         * shareholders who sue when instituions run into financial difficulties